 Our contractual obligations, commitments and debt service requirements over the next several years are significant.
-As of December 31, 2023, the aggregate principal amount of our debt outstanding not held by affiliates was \$3.0 billion.
-Interest expense for the year ended December 31, 2023 was \$437.4 million, which included \$80.5 million of non-cash interest expense.
-At December 31, 2023, cash, cash equivalents and restricted cash were approximately \$1.3 billion.
+As of December 31, 2024, the aggregate principal amount of our debt outstanding not held by affiliates was \$3.0 billion.
+Interest expense for the year ended December 31, 2024 was \$267.2 million, which included \$68.1 million of non-cash interest expense.
+As of December 31, 2024, cash, cash equivalents and restricted cash were approximately \$1.0 billion.

-Our cash flows from operations and cash on hand have been sufficient to fund interest obligations of \$213.5 million and \$391.8 million for the years ended December 31, 2022 and 2023, respectively, and significant capital expenditures of \$618.0 million and \$584.3 million for the years ended December 31, 2022 and 2023, respectively.
+Our cash flows from operations and cash on hand have been sufficient to fund interest obligations of \$391.8 million and \$200.2 million for the years ended December 31, 2023 and 2024, respectively, and significant capital expenditures of \$584.3 million and \$376.1 million for the years ended December 31, 2023 and 2024, respectively.

 In connection with the Company's participation in the FCC's process for accelerated clearing of the C-band spectrum, we incurred significant upfront expenses for clearing activities well in advance of receiving reimbursement payments.
-We have incurred total C-band clearing costs of \$1.9 billion as of December 31, 2023.
-We have received \$1.2 billion in reimbursements through the date of this Annual Report and expect total receipts of approximately \$1.7 billion through 2024.
-Additionally, as of October 19, 2023, the entire Phase II ARP proceeds of \$3.7 billion were received.
-Subsequently, a portion of these proceeds was used to repay the 2029 Term Loans (as defined in Liquidity and Capital Resources-Debt) in full.
+As of December 31, 2024, we incurred total (reimbursable and non-reimbursable) C-band clearing costs of \$1.9 billion, of which \$1.8 billion of reimbursements has been received as of December 31, 2024.
+We have received all C-band related payments and reimbursements, and have completed all obligations under the FCC Final Order.